Shepherd’s pie is rich and filling and so delicious! Make it in the Instant Pot and save time and dirty dishes!

 - 3 carrots, peeled & cut into 1/2” pieces

 - 1 C chopped mushrooms

 - 1 C cheddar cheese

 1. Combine potatoes, 1 cup water, and 1 teaspoon salt in the Instant Pot.
 Cook on high pressure for 8 minutes.
 Drain the potatoes and transfer to a mixing bowl.
 Add 1 egg, 1 teaspoon garlic powder, and 2 tablespoons butter to the potatoes.
 Mash the potato mixture with a masher, or whip with a hand mixer.
 Add salt to taste.

 2. In the now-empty Instant Pot, sauté the ground beef for 5 minutes until it begins to brown*.
+Drain the grease.
 Add the worcestershire sauce, carrots, onions, peas, mushrooms, and 1 tsp each salt and pepper.
 Stir to combine.
 Mix together beef broth and flour in a small measuring cup, then pour the broth mixture into the Instant Pot and stir to combine again.
 Important: Deglaze the bottom of the pot by scraping with a wooden spoon to loosen anything stuck to the pot.

 3. Top the beef mixture with the mashed potatoes and smooth the top of the potatoes with a spatula, leaving an open rim around the outside.
 Cook on high pressure for 10 minutes.

 4. Quick release the pressure.
 Immediately** top with shredded cheese and serve.